 What may have happened had John not implemented this strategy?
 John could have earned the same 6% as we assumed in our example on his IRA and only taken RMDs from his account until his death at the same assumed age of 80.

 His son, James, receives the $577,208 IRA balance, which is fully taxable.
 And, instead of treating it as an inherited IRA, he liquidates the account.
 If we assume a 35% tax bracket, then after taxes that leaves him with $375,185.
-James could also treat his inheritance as an inherited IRA and take RMDs based on his lifetime.
+James could also treat his inheritance as an inherited IRA and take RMDs based on his life.
 If he chooses that option and takes RMDs during his lifetime, and we assume the same 6% rate of return, then the sum of his RMDs would total $1,619,733.

-IRA maximization is a wealth transfer strategy that can allow your clients to transfer the value of their IRA to their heirs in a tax-efficient manor, while also leveraging the value of life insurance death benefit proceeds.
+IRA maximization is a wealth transfer strategy that can allow your clients to transfer the value of their IRA to their heirs in a tax-efficient manner, while also leveraging the value of life insurance death benefit proceeds.

 Who might benefit from this strategy?
 Someone who doesn’t need their IRA assets to provide them income during their retirement and who’s interested in maximizing the legacy they leave to their loved ones.